 From political commentary to tales of regular people's struggles, Prine proves time and time again to be one of the greatest living wordsmiths through songs like "Mexican Home," "Jesus, The Missing Years," "It's a Big Old Goofy World," "Picture Show," "Unwed Fathers," "Rocky Mountain Time," "The Great Compromise," "Yes They Oughta Name A Drink After You" and the best roots music song about the Soviet Union, "Space Monkey."

-Despite hailing from the folk world, Prine's way with words and takes on the human condition always endears him to student's of roots music and Nashville's jet set.
+Despite hailing from the folk world, the Aimless Love singer's way with words and takes on the human condition always endears him to students of roots music and Nashville's jet set.
 That's why Prine has hit the road in recent years with artists ranging from like-minded folk songwriter John Moreland to "Burn One with John Prine" singer Kacey Musgraves without seeming out of place.

 10. "Sabu Visits the Twin Cities Alone"